zby-zy/bmi-calculator/README.md

 # BMI Calculator
-This repository for BMI calculating.
+This repository for body mass index (BMI) calculating.